PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate PRISM on five widely used benchmarks: CATH-4.2, TS50, TS500, CAMEO 2022, and the PDB date split.
-CATH-4.2 serves as our primary training and evaluation benchmark, and we additionally follow prior work in reporting results on short-chain and single-chain subsets of its test split.
-TS50 and TS500 are used only for evaluation to test cross-dataset generalization, while CAMEO 2022 and the PDB date split assess robustness on proteins outside the CATH classification and under temporally disjoint conditions.
-Full dataset statistics and sequence length distributions are provided in Appendix~\ref{apx:A}.
+\paragraph{Datasets.} We evaluate PRISM on several widely used benchmarks: CATH-4.2, TS50, TS500, CAMEO 2022, PDB date split, and orphan proteins dataset.
+We use the CATH-4.2 training split both for training and to create the vector database, preventing any form of data leakage \emph{by construction}~\citep{cath42}.
+TS50 and TS500 are used only for evaluation to test cross-dataset generalization~\citep{ts50_ts500}, while CAMEO 2022 and the PDB date split assess robustness on proteins outside the CATH classification and under temporally disjoint conditions~\citep{multiflow}.
+To further test PRISM's generalizability to entirely novel backbones, we evaluate it on the orphan proteins dataset by~\cite{orphan_protein_dataset}.
+Full dataset descriptions and statistics are provided in Appendix~\ref{apx:A}.

-\paragraph{Evaluation.} We report two sequence-level metrics and three structure-level metrics.
-Sequence accuracy is assessed by \emph{amino acid recovery (AAR)} and \emph{perplexity (PPL)}, while foldability is assessed with \emph{RMSD}, \emph{TM-score}, and \emph{pLDDT}.
+\paragraph{Evaluation Metrics.} We report two sequence-level metrics and three structure-level metrics.
+Sequence accuracy is assessed by \emph{amino acid recovery (AAR)} and \emph{perplexity (PPL)}, while foldability is assessed with \emph{RMSD}, \emph{sc-TM}, and \emph{pLDDT}.
 Together these capture both sequence correctness and structural realizability.
 Detailed formulations of all metrics are provided in Appendix~\ref{apx:A}.

-\paragraph{Baselines.} We compare against a comprehensive suite of state-of-the-art inverse folding methods, including StructTrans, GVP, ProteinMPNN, ProteinMPNN-CMLM, PiFold, LM-Design, DPLM, MultiFlow, ESM-3, DPLM-2, and the large-scale AIDO.Protein, which we also adopt as our \textit{base estimator} and \textit{joint-embedding function}.
-Appendix~\ref{apx:B} provides full baseline descriptions and hyperparameter details.
+\paragraph{Baselines.} We compare against a comprehensive suite of state-of-the-art inverse folding methods, including StructTrans, GVP, ProteinMPNN, ProteinMPNN-CMLM, PiFold, LM-Design, DPLM, MultiFlow, ESM-3, DPLM-2, and the large-scale AIDO.Protein, which we also adopt as our \textit{joint encoder}.
+Appendix~\ref{apx:B} provides details of these baselines.

-\subsection{{Results and Discussion.}}
+\subsection{{Results and Discussion}}